-Wo ould the project: Potentially Significant Impact Less Than Significant Impact with Mitigation Incorporated Less Than Significant Impact No Impact a) Induce substantial population growth in an area, either directly (for example, by proposing new homes and businesses) or indirectly (for example, through extension of roads or other infrastructure)? b) Displace substantial numbers of existing housing, necessitating the construction of replacement housing elsewhere? c) Displace substantial numbers of people, necessitating the construction of replacement housing elsewhere?
+Would the project: Potentially Significant Impact Less Than Significant Impact with Mitigation Incorporated Less Than Significant Impact No Impact a) Induce substantial population growth in an area, either directly (for example, by proposing new homes and businesses) or indirectly (for example, through extension of roads or other infrastructure)? b) Displace substantial numbers of existing housing, necessitating the construction of replacement housing elsewhere? \boxtimes c) Displace substantial numbers of people, necessitating the construction of replacement housing elsewhere?

-A The project would not increase the developmental density allowed on the affected property.
-Current zoning of X, Special Use District allows up to two (2) residences on a parcel.
-The proposed zoning of AG, Exclusive aGriculture allowes one dwelling for every 40 acres enrolled under the CLCA Contract.
-As such, the property is going from two (2) maximum potential dwellings to one (1) maximum potential dwelling.
-The proposed project does present a minor decrease in available housing potential, however the current residential uses of the property remains consistent with the zoning.
-There is a less than significant impact.

-B & C The property currently has structures on the property including one (1) single-family dwelling, a barn, and a wine cave.
-There is a net of minus (-) one (1) potential unit of resident housing stock however this reduction has a less than significant impact to housing.
+- A The project would not increase the developmental density allowed on the affected property.
+Current zoning of X, Special Use District and Agricultural Zoning District allows up to two (2) residences on a parcel.
+Parcel map does increase the number of parcels from 1 legal parcel to 2, and therefore includes a potential for a quadrupled residential capacity (2 residences, to potentially 4).
+The proposed project does present a minor increase in available housing potential, and the current residential uses of the property remains consistent with the zoning.
+There is a less than significant impact. - B & C The property currently has structures on the property including one (1) single-family dwelling with a well and septic.
+There is a net of increase of two (2) potential units of resident housing stock however this project does not include any other additional applications for increased structures.
+There is a less than significant impact to housing.